Separation of Variables and Superintegrability on Riemannian Coverings: The covering map

-It is important to stress the fact that the global separable coordinate web of $(M,g)$ generated by $K$ assumes the form obtained by plotting the eigenvalues of $K$ in coordinates $(r,\phi)$, keeping in mind that this map is not conformal, so we cannot expect the preservation of orthogonality of the separable web.
-In Fig. 5 we show other examples for a different $K$ and different values of $k$.
-We can now understand the dihedral symmetry introduced by $\Pi$ in the plane as the result of "squeezing" several copies of the plane around the origin, and the unusual shape of the separable coordinates in each $M_k$ as the result of the same squeezing of several copies of the plane, together with the corresponding separable coordinate systems, around the origin.
-We see below that for other manifolds, the sphere $\mathbb S^2$ for example, the behaviour of the covering map is more immediately understandable.
+It is important to stress the fact that the global separable coordinate web of $(M_k,g_k)$ generated by $K$ assumes the form obtained by plotting the eigenvalues of $K$ in coordinates $(r,\phi)$, keeping in mind that this map is not conformal, so we cannot expect the preservation of orthogonality of the separable web.
+In Figure~\ref{f5}, we show other examples for a different $K$ and different values of $k$.
+We can now understand the dihedral symmetry introduced by $\Pi$ in the plane as the result of squeezing several copies of the plane around the origin, and the unusual shape of the separable coordinates in each $M_k$ as the result of the same squeezing of several copies of the plane, together with the corresponding separable coordinate systems, around the origin.
+We see below that for other manifolds, the sphere $\mathbb S^2$ for example, the behaviour of the covering map is more immediately understandable. \begin{Remark} When $k<1$, the whole manifold $M_k$ covers, via $\Pi$, only a portion of the Euclidean plane $M_1$, corresponding to an incomplete sector as introduced above.
+Therefore, the separable coordinates pulled back on $M_k$ are in this case necessarily incomplete, as shown in Figures \ref{f1} and \ref{f4} for $k=1/2$. \end{Remark}